Skip to content

 Paying for a World Class Affiliation: Reputation laundering in universities

-Heathershaw, Integrity Systems, International ArchitectureBy ACE GI25/05/2021Leave a comment
+Heathershaw, Integrity Systems, International ArchitectureBy GI ACE25/05/2021Leave a comment

 Researchers John Heathershaw and Tena Prelec explain the potential benefits in store for the super wealthy politically exposed persons (PEPs) donating to academia in pursuit of reputation laundering.